markhibberd/chef-cabal/README.md

  * `with_flags` - Pass `-with-#{flag}=#{value}` to cabal.
 Each key in the hash should be the name of a program for which cabal-install supports setting a path.
  * `builddir` - Pass `--buildir #{builddir}` flag to cabal.
 Off by default.
  * `environment` - A hash of environmental variables to set when running the `cabal install` command.
 Empty by default.
+ * `return_codes` - An array of accepted return codes for cabal install.
+0 by default.

 #### Examples